-- In order to protect sexual assault victims, you have the option of geographically separating the victim and the alleged offender.
+In order to protect sexual assault victims, you have the option of geographically separating the victim and the alleged offender.
 Commanders should determine whether the victim wants to be transferred to another unit.
+This must be handled in accordance with Defense Directive-Type Memorandum (DTM) 11-063 (Expedited Transfer of Military Service Members Who File Unrestricted Reports of sexual assault) and Army Directive 2011-19 (Expedited Transfer or Reassignment Procedures for Victims of sexual assault).
 By considering the victim's preferences and all relevant facts and circumstances of the case, commanders can avoid subjecting the victim to the "double victimization" that is sometimes perceived when a victim is transferred from the unit.

 Your reporting and other responsibilities

-Unit Commanders must implement and support the Army's Sexual Assault Prevention and Response Program.
+Unit Commanders must implement and support the Army's Harassment/Assault Response Prevention (SHARP) Program.
 Commanders must: